diyessi/explications/content/articles/srt1.md

 +SQRT(2.0) | 0 201 552023631 | 0 10000001 101 101 010 000 010 011 110 011 001
 +2.0       | 0 202 400000000 | 0 10000010 100 000 000 000 000 000 000 000 000
 ```
 Note that the floating point and integer representations of zero are the same.
-Floating point values also have the same order as their normalized representations when reinterpreted as integer representations, so the same comparison instructions were used for integer and normalized floating point representations.
+Floating point values also have the same order as their normalized representations when reinterpreted as integer representations, so the same comparison operations were used for integer and normalized floating point representations.

 When `AC` holds a normalized floating point representation, `Q` and `P` will be 0.

 ## Integers versus fixed point

-The IBM 709 documentation refers to the integer format as *fixed point*.
-Multiplication on the 709 is defined as if the point is to the right of bit 35, i.e.
+The IBM 704 documentation refers to the integer format as *fixed point*.
+Multiplication on the 704 is defined as if the point is to the right of bit 35, i.e.
 ```
 +000000000001 * +000000000001 = +000000000000 000000000001
 ```